On asymptotic constants in the theory of extremes for Gaussian processes: Representations

 where we use Lemma~\ref{lem:changeofmeasure} to obtain the last equality.
 This can be written as

-where, as before, $\mu^{(T)}(du) = \mu(Tdu)/T$ and $\mu$ is the counting measure on $\eta\Z$.
+where, as before, $\mu^{(T)}(\mathrm{d}u) = \mu(T\,\mathrm{d}u)/T$ and $\mu$ is the counting measure on $\eta\Z$.
 Note the similarity with (\ref{eq:reprcountingmeasure}).
 Taking the limit as $T\to\infty$ requires verifications similar to those in the proof of Proposition~\ref{prop:discreteanalog}; the details are given in Appendix~\ref{appendix}.
-The resulting representation is a two-sided version of the H\"usler-Albin-Choi representation \cite{MR2685014,husler:extremes1999}, and appears to be new.
+The resulting representation is a two-sided version of the H\" usler--Albin--Choi representation (Albin and Choi \cite{MR2685014}, H{\"u}sler \cite{husler:extremes1999}), and appears to be new.

 \begin{proposition} For $\eta>0$, we have

 and therefore

 \end{proposition}